Putin welcomes China’s Xi to Kremlin amid Ukraine fighting

 Following that success, Xi called for China to play a bigger role in managing global affairs.

-“President Xi will have an in-depth exchange of views with President Putin on bilateral relations and major international and regional issues of common concern,” Wang said.

-He added that Xi aims to “promote strategic coordination and practical cooperation between the two countries and inject new impetus into the development of bilateral relations.”

 Although they boast of a “no-limits” partnership, Beijing has conducted a China First policy.
-It has shrunk from supplying Russia’s military — a move that could worsen relations with Washington and turn important European trade partners against Beijing.
-On the other hand, it has refused to condemn Moscow’s aggression and has censured Western sanctions against Moscow, while accusing NATO and the United States of provoking Putin’s military action.
+It has refrained from supplying Russia’s military — a move that could worsen relations with Washington and turn important European trade partners against China.
+On the other hand, it has refused to condemn Moscow’s aggression and criticized Western sanctions against Moscow, while accusing NATO and the United States of provoking Putin’s military action.

+Alexander Gabuev, a senior fellow at the Carnegie Endowment, noted that Beijing is aiming at “getting Russia as a junior partner deeper into China's pocket.”

+Dmitry Oreshkin, professor at Free University in Riga, Latvia, observed that Beijing benefits from tensions between Moscow and the West, by gaining access to cheap Russian energy resources.
+“It’s very convenient for China, which couldn't get such a discount before,” he said.

-China last month called for a cease-fire and peace talks between Kyiv and Moscow.
+China last month called for a cease-fire and peace talks.
 Ukrainian President Volodymyr Zelenskyy cautiously welcomed Beijing’s involvement, but the overture fizzled.

-The Kremlin has welcomed China’s peace plan and said Putin and Xi would discuss it.

-Washington strongly rejected Beijing’s call for a cease-fire as the effective ratification of the Kremlin’s battlefield gains.
+White House National Security Council spokesman John Kirby urged Xi “to press President Putin directly on the need to respect Ukraine’s sovereignty and territorial integrity.”
+He also said the U.S. administration believes Xi could play “a constructive role” by speaking directly with Zelenskyy.

+The Kremlin has welcomed China’s peace plan, while U.S. Secretary of State Antony Blinken said Monday any proposal that left Russian forces in place in Ukraine would merely let Moscow reequip and otherwise regain strength to resume its offensive.

 Kyiv officials say they won’t bend in their terms for a peace accord.

+Ukraine's allies, meanwhile, are stepping up their support.
+The State Department announced Monday that the U.S. will send Ukraine $350 million in weapons and equipment.
+The latest aid package includes ammunition, such as rockets for the High Mobility Artillery Rocket Systems, fuel tanker trucks and riverine boats.

+In Brussels, European Union countries endorsed a fast-track procedure to provide Ukraine with artillery shells, EU foreign policy chief Josep Borrell said.
+He hailed "a historic decision" for the 27-nation bloc and Norway to send Ukraine 1 million 155 mm artillery shells within 12 months.

-The Kremlin doesn't recognize the authority of the International Criminal Court and has rejected its move against Putin as “legally null and void.”
-China, the U.S. and Ukraine also don't recognize the ICC, but the court's announcement tarnished Putin's international standing.
+The Kremlin doesn't recognize the court's authority and has rejected its move against Putin as “legally null and void.”
+China, the U.S. and Ukraine also don't recognize the ICC, but the decision tarnished Putin's international standing.

-China’s Foreign Ministry called on the ICC to “respect the jurisdictional immunity” of a head of state and “avoid politicization and double standards.”
+China’s Foreign Ministry urged the ICC to “respect the jurisdictional immunity” of a head of state and “avoid politicization and double standards.”

-Russia’s Investigative Committee said Monday it is opening a criminal case against a prosecutor and three judges of the ICC over the arrest warrants issued for Putin and his commissioner for children’s rights, Maria Lvova-Belova.
+Russia’s Investigative Committee retaliated Monday by opening a criminal case against a prosecutor and three judges of the ICC over the arrest warrants issued for Putin and his commissioner for children’s rights, Maria Lvova-Belova.
 The committee called the ICC’s prosecution “unlawful” because it was, among other things, a “criminal prosecution of a knowingly innocent person.”

 Credit: AP